 - With the exception of few products (e.g. Semi-processed hides and skins-150%), no export tax is levied on export products of Ethiopia; - Duty Drawback Scheme: this scheme offers investors an exemption from the payment of customs duties and other taxes levied on imported and locally purchased raw materials used in the production of export goods.

-Duties and other taxes paid are drawn back 100 percent at the time of the export of the finished goods;

-- Voucher Scheme: a voucher is a printed document having monetary value, which is used in lieu of duties and taxes payable on imported raw materials.
-The beneficiaries of the voucher scheme are also exporters; and - Bonded Factory and Manufacturing Warehouse Schemes: producers not eligible for voucher scheme but having licensed for bonded are entitled to operate such factory or warehouse in importing of raw materials duty free.
+Duties and other taxes paid are drawn back 100 percent at the time of the export of the finished goods;and - Bonded Factory and Manufacturing Warehouse Schemes: producers not eligible for voucher scheme but having licensed for bonded are entitled to operate such factory or warehouse in importing of raw materials duty free.